Obesity vocabulary

 • The doctor put me on a low-salt diet to reduce my blood pressure.

-A person who scientifically studies and gives advice about food and eating.
+A person who scientifically studies and advises about food and eating.

 Having much or too much fat or flesh; plump or obese.